AbuAbir/ml_taxi_cluster/README.md

 K-means, DBSCAN, HDBSCAN and hybrid model of HDBSCAN have been demonstrated and the parameters and explanations have been written in the write up .pdf sent in email.

+When running the .ipynb file, two .html file would be generated so that you can see the customized map in later time. "hybrid.html" is one of them.